For over thirty years Paul Mones has dedicated his legal practice to protecting victims of child abuse.

 The primary focus of his civil work has been on litigation against institutions in which children are sexually abused.
-These efforts included law suits against the Boy Scouts of America, the Catholic Church and other youth-serving organizations throughout the United States.
+These efforts included numerous law suits against the Boy Scouts of America, the Catholic Church, private and public schools and other youth-serving organizations throughout the United States.

-The primary focus of his criminal work is on patricide (the killing of a father) and matricide (the killing of a mother) cases.
+He also represented numerous abuse victims in criminal court.
+The primary focus this criminal work is defending adolescents who have killed their parents.
+He is credited with pioneering the battered child syndrome as it concerns teenagers who have killed their abusive parents.
 His book, When A Child Kills: Abused Children Who Kill Their Parents (1991) is considered a landmark book in the field.

-Paul Mones began his child advocacy career in West Virginia in 1980 where he was the executive director of Juvenile Advocates Inc. During his years in West Virginia, Mr. Mones vigorously litigated against institutions which mistreated children and teenagers and in the process, he gave a voice to a population which had been largely neglected by the justice system.
-During three short years, he argued seven cases before the West Virginia Supreme Court concerning the rights of teenagers in the legal system in the state.
+Paul Mones began his child advocacy career in West Virginia in 1980 where he was the Executive Director of Juvenile Advocates Inc. Mr. Mones vigorously litigated against public institutions in which children and teenagers were mistreated.
+During this period, he gave a voice to a population which had been wholly neglected by the justice system.
+During three short years, he argued seven cases before the West Virginia Supreme Court which resulted in decisions which fundamentally altered the way teenagers were treated in the legal system in the state.

 Paul also lectures nationally on youth issues to numerous professional organizations such as the American Bar Association, American Psychiatric Association, and American Psychological Association, National Association of Juvenile and Family Court Judges and the Court Appointed Special Advocate (CASA) program.
 He has also done professional training for numerous state child abuse groups, law enforcement organizations and the United States Army.